-Employee Turnover Rate (Non Seasonal) - A performance measure that indicates the retention of employees and is expressed by measuring the number of employees terminated within a specified period divided by average number of employees over the period.
+Employee Turnover Rate (Non Seasonal) - A performance measure that calculates the number of employees terminated during a calendar year divided by the average number of employees during the calendar year, which indicates the effectiveness of retaining employees.

 Expenditures - Decrease in net financial resources other than through interfund transfers.